 Parameter Description file The file path and the file name where the internal security key file is stored.
-For example: file="C:\Program Files\CLI\sup\drivesecurity.slk" Important: The file name must have an extension of .slk . passPhrase A character string that encrypts the security key so that you can store the security key in an external file.
+For example: file="C:\Program Files\CLI\sup\drivesecurity.slk" Important: The file name must have an extension of .slk . passPhrase A character string that encrypts the security key so that you can store the security key in an external file. saveFile Verifies and saves the security key to a file.
+Set to FALSE to not save and verify the security key to a file.
+The default value is TRUE.

-• Must be between eight and 32 characters long.

-- No whitespace. - Must contain at least one uppercase letter. - Must contain at least one lowercase letter. - Must contain at least one number. - Must contain at least one non-alphanumeric character, for example, < > @ +.
+- Must be between eight and 32 characters long. - No whitespace. - Must contain at least one uppercase letter. - Must contain at least one lowercase letter. - Must contain at least one number. - Must contain at least one non-alphanumeric character, for example, < > @ +.